 Fig. 1 World's data for the proton form factor ratio $\mu_p G{Ep}/G{Mp}$ data using the recoil polarization method are shown in panel (a) [12, 13].
 World's data for $\mu_n G{En}/G{Mn}$ are shown in panel (b) [13].
-In both cases, the points plotted along the axis represent the anticipated Q2 and uncertainty in future measurements.
+In both cases, the points plotted along the axis represent the anticipated Q and uncertainty in future measurements.

-GeV2 is $p{recoil} = 8.3$ GeV/c.
+GeV is $p{recoil} = 8.3$ GeV/c.
 It was noted in Ref.
-[9] that the maximum value of the analyzing power was well fitted by a straight line when plotted as a function of the inverse of the proton momentum (1/p{recoil}) as shown in Fig. 2.
+[9] that the maximum value of the analyzing power was well fitted by a straight line when plotted as a function of the inverse of the proton momentum (1/precoil) as shown in Fig. 2.
 Combined with the observation (revealed by the same data) that for proton momenta larger than 3.5 GeV/c, the shape of the angular distribution of the analyzing power multiplied by the incident proton momentum, is invariant when plotted as a function of transverse momentum transfer, allows some prediction of what the analyzing power might be at 7-8 GeV/c.
 However, extrapolation to larger momenta larger momenta is too chancy to justify the enormous effort that future experiments will require.

 Prior to the ALPOM2 experiment [14], cross section and analyzing powers for np, both for elastic (neutron forward) and charge exchange (proton forward) reactions were known only for thin hydrogen targets, and up to 29 GeV/c.
 No data were known to exist for thick analyzers, made of scintillator material.
 A scintillator polarimeter target is required to make a coincidence trigger for both reactions.
 The relevant analyzing powers for np elastic and charge exchange are known from phenomenological assumptions.
 The analyzing powers for np elastic scattering become smaller and then negative as the neutron momentum increases.
 Therefore, charge-exchange gives an interesting alternative to increase the Figure of Merit.
 Further improvement will be expected from the use of heavier targets, as Cu and selection on the deposited signal in the hadron calorimeter.
-A measurement of the angular distribution of the analyzing power of CH_2 for protons and neutrons to a momentum as high as possible, is of the greatest interest and necessary for these future experiments.
-A measurement at a proton momentum of 7.5 GeV/c will be most valuable.
-For neutrons, we propose to obtain analyzing powers for both reactions (elastic and charge exchange), up to 6.0 GeV/c, which corresponds to the largest Q2 of the approved Hall C measurement [13] and neutron momentum of 6 GeV/c.
-The Nuclotron in Dubna is the only facility where these reactions can be studied.

 Fig. 2.
-The dependence of the maximum of A_Y on $1/p{lab}$.
+The dependence of the maximum of AY on 1/plab.
 Black circles: ANL d(p,p)n data [15, 16]; black line: linear fit.
 Red squares: ANL d(p,n)p data [15, 16]; red line: linear fit.
-Blue triangles [9]: $p+CH2 \rightarrow$ one charged +X; blue line: linear fit [9].
-Green squares [17] and circles [18]: $p+C \rightarrow$ one charged +X; green line: linear fit [9].
+Blue triangles [9]: p+ CH2 $\rightarrow$ one charged +X; blue line: linear fit [9].
+Green squares [17] and circles [18]: p+ C $\rightarrow$ one charged +X; green line: linear fit [9].